 We are always happy to receive contributions,whether conventional research-based articles or contributions such as letters, debate and comment articles, reviews, personal accounts of working experience and events reports.
 To find out how to subscribe and contribute, click here.

+At the beginning of the twenty-first century we are working in a context where anthropologists, anthropological approaches and ethnographic methods are increasingly important in informing decision-making in the public sector, industry and NGOs.
 The ASA Network of Applied Anthropologists (‘Apply’) aims both to serve and draw closer together practitioners of applied anthropology working in and outside academia, students seeking a career as an applied anthropologists, teachers and trainers in applied anthropology, and employers and clients of applied anthropologists.
 This website is an organic and growing project, it does not simply provide information but relies on its users to send texts and links to participate in the development of this project.

 Download a poster advertising the network by clicking here (pdf format).

 Remember that the ASA encourages you to be a member, and the ASA works on your behalf to represent anthropology as a profession at the highest levels.
-You can find out about types of membership and support the ASA through the membership pages
+You can find out about types of membership and support the ASA through the membership pages.

-Here is an excerpt from the back cover: 'What Anthropologists Do presents a lively introduction to the ways in which anthropology's unique research methods and cutting-edge thinking contribute to a very wide range of fields: environmental issues, aid and development, advocacy, human rights, social policy, the creative arts, museums, health, education, crime, communications technology, design, marketing and business.
+This website contains information about applied anthropology including some information about what applied anthropologists do.
+If you are interested in finding out more detail, you may like to look at Veronica Strang's book: 'What Anthropologists Do'.
+The excerpt from the back cover states: 'What Anthropologists Do presents a lively introduction to the ways in which anthropology's unique research methods and cutting-edge thinking contribute to a very wide range of fields: environmental issues, aid and development, advocacy, human rights, social policy, the creative arts, museums, health, education, crime, communications technology, design, marketing and business.
 In short, a training in Anthropology provides highly transferable skills of investigation and analysis.
 The book will be ideal for any readers who want to know what Anthropology is all about and especially for students coming to the study of Anthropology for the first time.'